Advice > Consulting

 Interviewer-led (used by McKinsey): In this format, interviewers tend to control the pace of the interview much more.
 They will have a list of questions about the case they want to go through with you, and will take you from one question to the next.
 If they feel you spend too much time on one question, they might interrupt you and ask the next question.

 Another difference between firms is that Bain tends to use a lot more charts in its case interviews compared to McKinsey, BCG, and others.
-John (ex-Bain interviewer) tells us that "at Bain, you could easily see three to six charts in one case, or even more."
+John (case interview coach and ex-Bain interviewer) told us that "at Bain, you could easily see three to six charts in one case, or even more."

 For more information on interviews at specific firms, see our bespoke interview guides: